 Ridiculously Cute Critter: Abound.
 Aside from Naga and Pabu, the mascots of Team Avatar, there are an unlimited amount of adorable animals (like a reindeer-dog at the Misty Palms Oasis) and spirits in the Avatar World.
 In Korra Alone, one of these spirits (a little yellow blob with leafy ears and a childlike voice) dedicates himself to helping Korra recover spiritually.
 When she rebuffs his initial offer, he disguises himself as another critter, a tiny, pure-white dog, scares off her Dark Avatar self and then leads her to Toph.

 Ring Out: An important mechanic of pro-bending.
 Forcing a player off the back (and only the back) of the arena and into the surrounding pool removes them from the game for the remainder of the round.
 Forcing all three players out in a single round is an Instant-Win Condition, which is why, in a best of three rounds format, the third round is always played.
 It's the only way left to win for a team down two rounds.

 Roaring Twenties: The technology, speech mannerisms and culture are evocative of the real-life 1920's, and Wordof God says this is the current time period in Korra's day.

-Royal Mess: The Fire Nation's ruler, a position roughly analogous to Japan's Emperor, is termed "Fire Lord," and as of Korra's era, the title is held by a woman.
+Royal Mess: The Fire Nation's ruler, a position roughly analogous to China's Emperor, is termed "Fire Lord," and as of Korra's era, the title is held by a woman.
 Justified - in-universe, the title is not a gendered one as it is in English: Ozai stated that he intended to crown Azula Fire Lord.

 Rushmore Refacement: After Amon conquers Republic City, he has a large copy of his own mask placed over Aang's statue, and covers the Air Symbol on his staff with the Equalist banner.